brettspeaks/salt-talk/salt-talk.rst

                         "rejected" will list rejected keys. "den" or "denied" will list denied keys.
 Finally, "all" will list all keys.
-    -L                  List all public keys.
-(Deprecated: use "--list all") -a ACCEPT           Accept the specified public key (use --include-all to match rejected keys in addition to pending keys).
+    --list-all          List all public keys.
+    -a ACCEPT           Accept the specified public key (use --include-all to match rejected keys in addition to pending keys).
                         Globs are supported.